Boulder Spousal Maintenance Attorney

 - Presence of children from the marriage in the household of either spouse

 These and other factors are open to various interpretations.

 Why You Need a Boulder Spousal Maintenance Lawyer

 If you are a dependent spouse, you do not need to wait until your divorce is finalized to start receiving regular maintenance payments to help make ends meet.
 However, you must formally request maintenance from the court.

-Establishing or modifying spousal maintenance can be a difficult process, especially without the advice of an attorney.
+Establishing or modifying spousal maintenance can be a difficult process, especially without the advice of a Boulder family law attorney.
 Our innovative and effective Boulder spousal maintenance attorneys at Dolan + Zimmerman LLP can find a resolution for your unique financial situation.
 Call 303-593-1874 or send us a message online to schedule a free consultation today.